probcomp/bayeslite/doc/bql.rst

 ``PREDICTIVE PROBABILITY OF <column>``

    Function of one implied row.
-Returns the predictive probability of the column named *column* for this row.
+Returns the predictive probability of the row's value for the column named *column*, given all the other data in the row.

-   XXX: Rewrite this description!

 .. index:: ``PROBABILITY OF``